dermorres/LoopMintHelper/README.md

 or you run a terminal in the folder of the script and type "./loopminthelper.sh"

-TIPPS:
+## TIPPS:
-Do not panic if it seems like frozen for a few seconds, it is most likely an intentional background check if you are copying mediafiles into the folder!
+1.Do not panic if it seems like frozen for a few seconds, it is most likely an intentional background check if you are copying mediafiles into the folder!
-Read everything that pops up!
+2.Read everything that pops up!
-Type carefully, as a mistake may for example need you to restart the process, as the mstake would be in every metafile.
+3.Type carefully, as a mistake may for example need you to restart the process, as the mstake would be in every metafile.